oracle-livelabs/database/kubernetes-for-oracledbas/understand-microservices/understand-microservices.md

 Many Oracle DBAs may have limited or no formal exposure to Microservices Architecture, but it is highly likely that you have instinctively adopted and implemented microservice concepts in the Oracle Database, even without realising it.

 This Lab provides an overview of the Microservices Architecture and does not include any Hands-On Activities.
-If you are already familiar and comfortable with Microserivce Architecture, please feel free to move onto the next Lab for the hands-on portion of the Workshop.
+If you are already familiar and comfortable with Microservice Architecture, please feel free to move onto the next Lab for the hands-on portion of the Workshop.

 *Estimated Lab Time:* 2 minutes